SkilfulMedusa10/PHP-File-Server/README.md

 (by the way, i used apache for the server hosting, and notepad++ for editing(if that helps anyone :S(there really good peaces of sofware :>(10/10 would suggest!))))

+ALSO!! you will need to make a file called "uploads", it's the place the files are stored!!

 -Roman Wills